 It is not uncommon for many ESL teachers in Russia to have a craving for food that reminds them of home.
 Finding a restaurant that serves American food is a fairly simple task in a large Russian city.
 Usually, American restaurants in a foreign nation can be classified as either a fast-food burger chain or a barbeque steakhouse.
 ESL teachers can dine at familiar Russian versions of McDonalds, Burger King, Pizza Hut, and other North American restaurant chains.
 There are also plenty of independent diners that offer traditional American barbequed food.

-Supermarkets have become popular in large urban centers, providing foreign food choices for those ESL teachers looking to make their favorite recipes.
-These large grocery stores are quite expensive, particularly in the off-season.
-For example, a basket of strawberries may cost as much as 1,400 RUB.
+Supermarkets in large urban centers often provide foreign food choices for those ESL teachers looking to make their favorite recipes.
+These large grocery stores can be quite expensive, particularly in the off-season.
 A rynok, or open market, is used by many native Russians for in-season produce.
 A loaf of fresh bread sold by a vendor at such places can be as little as 35 RUB.

 The transitions from winter temperatures to those of summer happen rather quickly, and vice versa.
-Winters in Russia can be particularly harsh even for ESL teachers with winter weather experience; with temperatures averaging around 5 F (-15 C) in the major cities, it is much colder in Northern Russia.
-Summer temperatures in Moscow usually do not reach higher than 86 F (30 C).
+Winters in Russia can be particularly harsh even for ESL teachers with winter weather experience; with temperatures averaging around 14°F (-10°C) in the major cities, it is much colder in Northern Russia.
+Summer temperatures in Moscow usually do not reach higher than 86°F (30°C).

 Natural Disasters in Russia